bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence/generate-database-schema.rst

 Primary Key Columns
 ^^^^^^^^^^^^^^^^^^^

-Hibernate works by default with sequences for primary key columns.
+Hibernate, the Jakarta Persistence API implementation library works by default with sequences for primary key columns.
-This means it will create a table called :code:`hibernate_sequence` which is used to generate the primary keys.
-If you want to use the auto increment approach of your database management system you can set the property :code:`hibernate.id.new_generator_mappings` to :code:`false` in your persistence unit.
+This means it will create for each table a sequence called :code:`<table-name>_SEQ` which is used to generate the primary keys.
+If you want to use the auto increment approach of your database management system you can use the :code:`org.hibernate.annotations.NativeGenerator` annotation.